Home

 ~ Daughter Mary "Lucinda" (Rodeheaver) Gray ~

-Unmarried at the age of 29, she lived under the roof of her widowed father in Keisterville, along with her younger siblings Homer and Leroy.
+Unmarried at the age of 29, in 1950, she lived under the roof of her widowed father in Keisterville, along with her younger siblings Homer and Leroy.

 They resided in Keisterville and did not reproduce.

-Mary passed away at the age of 87 on Dec.
+Lucinda outlived her husband by nearly 21 years.
+She passed away in Uniontown Hospital at the age of 87 on Dec.
 4, 2007.
+Rev. David White led her funeral obsequies.
 She was laid to rest at LaFayette Memorial Park at Brier Hill, near Uniontown.

 Wilford "was employed for 18 years as a sweeper operator for the City of Uniontown Street Dept.," said the Uniontown Evening Standard.
 "He was a member of the Calvary Methodist Church."

-Sadly, Wilford died on New Year's Day 1959, at Uniontown Hospital, at the age of 63.
+Sadly, stricken by acute leukemia, hardening of the arteries and heart disease, Wilford died on New Year's Day 1959, at Uniontown Hospital, at the age of 63.
 He was survived by five grandchildren and one great-grandchild.
-Burial was at Lafayette Memorial Park.
+Burial was at Lafayette Memorial Park, with Rev. Howard M. Brown presiding.

 Cevilla outlived her husband by many years.
 Among her addresses in Uniontown were at 61 Pittsburgh Street, 438 Clarendon Avenue, 62 Bailey Avenue, 477 Braddock Avenue and 58 Askren Street.